-Top 5 Best Chilton County Public Elementary Schools (2025)
+Best Chilton County Public Elementary Schools (2026)

-For the 2025 school year, there are 9 public elementary schools serving 5,607 students in Chilton County, AL.
+For the 2026 school year, there are 9 public elementary schools serving 5,607 students in Chilton County, AL.

-The top ranked public elementary schools in Chilton County, AL are Clanton Elementary School, Clanton Intermediate School and Jemison Elementary School.
+The top-ranked public elementary schools in Chilton County, AL are Clanton Elementary School, Clanton Intermediate School and Jemison Elementary School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Chilton County, AL public elementary schools have an average math proficiency score of 20% (versus the Alabama public elementary school average of 28%), and reading proficiency score of 38% (versus the 49% statewide average).
-Elementary schools in Chilton County have an average ranking of 3/10, which is in the bottom 50% of Alabama public elementary schools.
+Chilton County, AL public elementary schools have an average math proficiency score of 22% (versus the Alabama public elementary school average of 31%), and reading proficiency score of 38% (versus the 49% statewide average).
+Elementary schools in Chilton County have an average ranking of 4/10, which is in the bottom 50% of Alabama public elementary schools.

-Minority enrollment is 31% of the student body (majority Hispanic), which is less than the Alabama public elementary school average of 49% (majority Black).
+Minority enrollment is 31% of the student body (majority Hispanic), which is less than the Alabama public elementary school average of 50% (majority Black).

-Best Public Elementary Schools in Chilton County (2025)
+Best Public Elementary Schools in Chilton County (2026)

 School